ramirofazio/ramirofazio/README.md

 ### Hi 👋
 I am Ramiro!
 I am a Full Stack Developer, with orientation to Security & BlockChain.
 - ✅ Currently working to MPF (Ministerio Publico Fiscal) on the CIJ (Cuerpo de Investigaciones Judiciales).
-- 📚 Studing how to inprove the manual jobs and create solutions!.
+- 📚 Studing how to improve the manual jobs and create solutions with code!
 - ⚔️ Training my habilities doing freelance projects.
 Blockchain, Javascript and React Tutor at CoderHouse.
-- 🌐 Visit my [Portafolio](rfd-development.vercel.app) for complete background and contact.
+- 🌐 Visit my [Portafolio](https://rfd-development.vercel.app) for complete background and contact.

 <p align = "center">